laurent-indermuehle/pico8-dreamfox/README.md

 A Pico-8 game cartridge.

 ## ToDo list
-- Change to single button and make action depends on day-night state
 - Change colision detetection from player to seeds and music notes.
 - Add particule generator for seeds and music notes
 - Add animation of the fox throwing seeds